e-vanitallie/Homologous_Phos/READ_ME.md

 "$num_workers"
 ```

-The script **Xen_Human_Matching_Script.py** loads five pipeline modules and calls functions within the modules.
+# The script **Xen_Human_Matching_Script.py** loads five pipeline modules and calls functions within the modules.
 We also import that pathlib library and use the inputs from the shell script command to create a dictionary of files that will be inputs for the modules functions.
+There are eight parts of this pipeline.
+This readme will show each section individually.
+The module code is not included in the readme, but all of the files are extensively commented.

 ```
 #!/usr/bin/env python3